webbgroup/certified-aws-developer-associate-notes/3-aws-serverless/dynamodb.md

     - Two users try to update the same record in the same time
     - The last update wins
 - Conditional writes
-    - A write can onyl happen if a specific condition is met
+    - A write can only happen if a specific condition is met
-    - First write will succed, second write will fail because the condition wont be met
+    - First write will succeed, second write will fail because the condition wont be met
-    - Important: **data is not overriden**
+    - Important: **data is not overridden**
 - Atomic writes:
     - INCREASE BY or DECREASE BY writes
 - Batch writes: